learn-co-curriculum/uci-mod-3-oo-my-pets/README.md

   initialized with an `@pets` variable, set equal to the following hash:
   `{fishes: [], cats: [], dogs: []}`

-- An owner should be able to buy and sell pets, and therefore alter the `@pets` hash.
-You will therefore need a setter and a getter method (`attr_accessor`) for `pets`.
+- An owner should be able to buy and sell pets and therefore alter the `@pets` hash.
+You will, therefore, need a setter and a getter method (`attr_accessor`) for `pets`.

 - When an owner buys a new pet, the `buy_cat/buy_dog/buy_fish` methods take in an